 Other developments that are normally 'permitted development' can also be brought under planning control by the Council by introducing an Article 4 (2) Direction under the provisions of the Town and Country Planning [General Permitted Development] Order The developments that can be (GDPO). included in such a Direction are those which threaten to harm key features in a Conservation Area that contribute significantly towards its character.
-These would certainly include the removal of historic windows and doors, even though many, regrettably, have already been lost.
-There are others that also continue to threaten the character of the area, and the Council believes it would serve conservation interests to bring the following developments under planning control:
+These would certainly include the removal of historic windows and doors, but as the majority of these have regrettably been lost already, withdrawal of this particular 'permitted development' would not be justified.
+There are, however, other developments that continue to threaten the character of the area, and the Council believes it may serve conservation interests to bring these under planning control.
+The developments include:

-- the alteration or replacement of windows and doors - the alteration of roof slopes, including the insertion of dormers and roof-lights on those that are prominent - changing the roofing material from natural slate - the erection or alteration of gates, fences, railings, walls or other means of enclosure - the removal of architectural details such as moulded cornices, string bands, quoins etc
+- the alteration of roof slopes, including the insertion of dormers and roof-lights on those that are prominent - changing the roofing material from natural materials - the erection or alteration of gates, fences, railings, walls or other means of enclosure - the removal of architectural details such as moulded cornices, string bands, quoins etc